What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 It’s to become the person who can lead and build a new relationship that’s worthy of trust, connection, and love.

-If you are a man in a relationship and your wife is struggling this post has been for you.
+If you are a man in a relationship and your wife is struggling, this post has been for you.

 If you’re ready to stop hoping, stop apologising, and start becoming the man she can believe in again…

-Many men I meet have far more power than they are aware of all they need is a way to understand it, and connect to it.
+Many men I meet have far more power than they are aware of; all they need is a way to understand it and connect to it.

-Until you see her world she will struggle to allow you to be apart of it.
+Until you see her world, she will struggle to allow you to be a part of it.